 3. Photography Business

 When I talk about photography, forget those guys in the estate with bicycles.
 I am talking about professional photography.
-An excellent way to start is to volunteer at events while you get contacts and referrals.
+An excellent way to start is volunteering at events while you get contacts and referrals.
 You can also shoot your beautiful friends; they will market you on social media.

 4. Start a Car Wash Business